avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 _More to come!
 This is part of a side-project to become better critical thinkers and developing a framework for making decisions._

-I've really enjoyed the book and it's been interesting to learn how different leaders lead to develop the culture they appreciate.
+I've enjoyed the book and it's been interesting to learn how different leaders lead; creating the culture they appreciate.
 Mr. Dalio split _Principles_ up into three parts, first giving an introduction to who he is, followed by life principles, and ending with work principles.
 I wanted to touch on chapter three in part two, **Be Radically Open-Minded** because as a software developer and future husband, it hit home for me.

 _Note: anything in quotes throughout the article will be quotes from the book unless otherwise stated._